Placer County

 Duties may include, but are not limited to, the following:

-• Work and coordinate with public and private organizations engaged or interested in controlling damage caused by wildlife.
+• Collaborate with the public and private organizations involved in wildlife damage control efforts.

 • Maintain and repair equipment used to mitigate wildlife damage.

-• Record daily observations, sightings, activities or other events involving wild animals and report to supervisor.
+• Record and report daily observations, sightings, activities, and other events involving wild animals.

-• Examine animal carcasses to determine feeding habits of wild animals and tabulating data collected; make studies and reports of damage done by wildlife.
+• Examine wildlife or livestock remains to determine feeding and other habits and tabulate data collected; document damage done by wildlife.

 • Perform related duties as assigned.